Apply Now arrow

 If you’re unsure how much equipment you need for your small business, you may want to consider applying for a business line of credit.
 With a business line of credit, you take out a business loan for whatever you need (assuming it’s under the limit), whenever you need it.
 The line of credit is unsecured, so you don’t have to provide real estate or equipment as collateral.
 You typically don’t need a high credit score to get a business line of credit, making it an attractive option for startups.

-Sounds great, but as you may have realized, there’s no such thing as a free lunch in the lending space – particularly when the government isn’t involved.
+Sounds great, but as you may have realized, there’s no such thing as a free lunch in the lending space.

 You Can Lease Your Business Equipment

-If none of these equipment financing options are right for your small business, you may want to lease your business equipment.
+If none of these heavy equipment financing options for business are right for you, you may want to lease your business equipment.
 There are specialized leasing companies that only lease certain types of equipment; so, if you encounter a problem with your leased equipment, you can deal with a company that knows how to fix it.

-By leasing your equipment, you don’t get out of the credit history checks that come with financing equipment through traditional banks and alternative lenders.
+By leasing your equipment, you don’t get out of the credit history checks that come with financing equipment through traditional banks, alternative lenders, or equipment financing companies.
 But the requirements may be less stringent.

 There are a few clear advantages that come with equipment leasing: